 - 2018 Refurb Home

 New SteppIR gaskets were used when the covers were installed.
 On older style (gray) EHU’s, the cover must be installed with the inset in the lid over the spool shaft as shown in Photo 1.
-To make sure I know the cover was installed correctly, I marked the outside of the covers to show the location of the inset (Photo 2).
-The cover shape of the DVR EHU on this antenna (and all newer EHU’s) is unique so the cover can only be installed one way and cover orientation is not an issue.
+To make sure I knew the covers were installed correctly, I marked the outside of the covers to show the location of the inset (Photo 2).
+The covers for older style EHU’s (gray ones) are rectangular and can easily be installed incorrectly.
+The cover shape of newer EHU’s (black ones including the DVR EHU on this antenna) is unique so the cover can only be installed one way and cover orientation is not an issue.

 On the DRV EHU, I replaced the old rubber tape with new mastic tape in the groove where the control cable enters the unit as shown by arrows in Photo 3.